-In the Donruss universe, these cards made their debut with the 1984 set.
-But were these 1984 Donruss cards the hobby’s very first Rated Rookies?
+In the Donruss universe, these cards made their front-of-card debut with the 1984 set (and as I’m reminded by Gavin in the comments, their back-of-card debut the year before).
+But were these Donruss cards the hobby’s very first Rated Rookies?
 They were definitely the first to feature that exact phrase, but let’s expand our hunt to any cards that at least in some way say, “Hey, this guy’s a rookie!”

 You might imagine Topps or Fleer would have called special attention to their rookies that year, particularly with the rookie card craze already in full swing 2–3 years earlier (depending who you ask).
 In fact they did not.